-The sad reality is, is that many adults do experience the symptoms of separation anxiety, yet through the stigma of mental health issues, keep quiet instead of speaking out.
+The sad reality is, many adults do experience the symptoms of separation anxiety, yet through the stigma of mental health issues, keep quiet instead of speaking out.

 Separation anxiety is a serious diagnosis, which can significantly impact all areas of life.
 As adults, we’re expected to be independent and to have the capabilities to direct life with autonomy.

 Detachment anxieties are fear-based, which can be very difficult to control once a connection between separation and anxiety are made.
-Manifesting through a range of precise symptoms, including the inability to be alone, worry around the wellbeing of loved ones, and extreme lows through independence, separation anxiety in adults can damage relationships, livelihoods and our capabilities as humans.
+Manifesting through a range of precise symptoms, including the inability to be alone, worry around the wellbeing of loved ones, and extreme lows through independence, separation anxiety in adults can damage relationships, livelihoods and mental and physical humans.

 Socialisation and engagement are a part of life.
-Yet, to a point where such connections are causing you anxiety, living a quality life will be tough.
-Get the help you deserve through separation anxiety therapies.
+Yet, to a point where such connections are causing you anxiety and has led to addiction, living a quality life will be tough.
+Get the help you deserve through dual diagnosis treatment.